 Seems as if everything is important for shooting a muzzleloader accurately.
 Makes sense, since everything is important when reloading center fire ammunition and muzzleloading is reloading, every single shot.

 If you use the same bullet and sabot, the same powder or pellets and the same primer, then for the most part those things will stay the same.
 Though powder changes as it absorbs moister from the air, so old powder is not the same as new powder, it should be consistent while you are shooting your groups.
 Some say there is too much variation in pellet weight and that only powder offers consistency for accurate shooting.
 Bullets have to fit well, a bullet that is too easy to load will flop around too much in the barrel.
 My remaining Power Belt bullets have become fishing sinkers.

 So if all the parts are the same, what changes?
 The barrel changes and the compression of the powder and bullet changes.
 A clean barrel may differ with the amount of lube and a dirty barrel will differ between 1st, 2nd … 10th shots.
 A warm barrel is different from a cold barrel and cleaning between shots helps to cool the barrel.

 For accuracy, clean between shots and be consistent with the cleaning.
 I actually clean between every two shots.
 I use one target for clean bore 1st shots and another target for dirty bore 2nd shots.
 We might as well practice those second shots too and it’s good practice to put a little pressure on yourself to reload quickly.
 In the field, any 2nd shot will be from a warm, dirty barrel.
 First shots are with powder, 2nd shots are with pellets.
 Not that pellet are that much faster than powder to pour from a speed loader into the barrel, but imagine trying to reload with powder while lying down.

-Shooting 2 Inch Groups
+Improved to Shooting 2 Inch Groups

 Loading, Shooting & Cleaning for Accuracy